-One Little Discussed Way to Solve America's Healthcare Crisis
+One Seldom Discussed Way to Solve America's Healthcare Crisis

-There are many reasons that healthcare in America is so insanely expensive, but for this article we are going to focus on one particular cause: the high cost of medical malpractice insurance.
-In America’s litigation-happy culture, doctors have to purchase ever more expensive insurance plans (some over $200,000 a year) to cover them in the event that they are sued….and this cost is trickling down to you, your insurer, and your employer.
+There are many reasons for America’s healthcare deficiencies, but today we are going to focus on one particular cause: the high cost of medical malpractice suits.
+In America’s litigious culture, doctors have to purchase expensive insurance plans for themselves, some costing over $200,000 a year, to protect them when sued.
+This cost is trickling down to you, your insurer, and your employer.

-In malpractice claims, there are typically three types of compensation or “damages,” Special Damages, General Damages, and Punitive Damages.
-Special Damages are those that have a fixed dollar amount (like lost wages or medical bills), General Damages are those that are intangible (pain and suffering, emotional distress…etc), and Punitive damages are intended to punish (usually a court will order punitive damages if the offender has been grossly or willfully negligent.)
+In malpractice claims, there are typically three types of compensation or “damages,” Special, General, and Punitive.
+Special Damages are those that have a fixed dollar amount (like lost wages or medical bills).
+General Damages are those that are intangible (pain and suffering, emotional distress…etc).
+Punitive damages are intended to punish (usually a court will order punitive if the offender has been grossly or willfully negligent.)

-Tort Reform is one potential means of making healthcare more affordable.
-Tort Reform is a broad term encompassing a number of actions all intended to 1) Reduce the potential cost of lawsuits and 2) Reduce the incentive to file frivolous lawsuits.
+Tort Reform could ease the burden on defendants and lower malpractice premiums.
+Tort Reform is a broad term encompassing a number of actions, all intended to 1) Reduce the potential cost of lawsuits and 2) Reduce the incentive to file frivolous lawsuits.
 Here are some examples of Tort Reform actions:

 1) Reduce the statute of limitations for filing claims.